 A Danish political drama series, ‘Borgen’ follows Birgitte Nyborg’s rise to the pinnacle of the political world and becoming the prime minister.
 Created by screenwriter Adam Price, the show chronicles and maps the fictitious political climate along the lines of the political scenario of Denmark.
 In addition, the narrative infuses the subdued drama with seat-clenching thrills.
 The show premiered in 2010 and spans over three seasons.
 The series has been nominated for a couple of awards, such as two “Best International” awards at the BAFTAs, winning one and one Peabody Award, to name a few.
 With the short number of seasons consisting of just ten episodes, ‘Borgen’ is a good and compact watch.

 Read More: TV Shows Like Orange is the New Black

 4. The Honourable Woman (2014)

 A British political spy thriller miniseries, ‘The Honourable Woman’ stars Maggie Gyllenhaal as Nessa Stein, a woman who inherits her father’s arms business.
 With this, she finds herself in the midst of international turbulence as she promotes the reconciliation between Israelis and Palestinians.
-Witten and directed by Hugo Blick, the show is compact and compressed which makes the viewing experience even better.
+Written and directed by Hugo Blick, the show is compact and compressed, which makes the viewing experience even better.
 Gyllenhaal wins hearts with her impressive performances as the charismatic and dominant Nessa Stein.
 The show received rave reviews at the time of its run, with Gyllenhaal and Blick receiving the most praise.
 The actress received the “Best Performance by an Actress in a Miniseries or Motion Picture Made for Television” at the Golden Globes.
 The show itself won four nominations at the Primetime Emmy Awards.

 Read More: TV Shows Like True Detective